umputun/spot/README.md

 - Run scripts on remote hosts.
 - Built-in commands: copy, sync, and delete.
 - Concurrent execution of task on multiple hosts.
+- Ability to wait for a specific condition before executing the next command.
 - Customizable environment variables.
 - Ability to override list of destination hosts, ssh username and ssh key file.
 - Skip or execute only specific commands.
+- Catch errors and execute a command hook on the local host.
-- Debug mode to print out the commands to be executed, output of the commands, and all the errors.
+- Debug mode to print out the commands to be executed, output of the commands, and all the other details.
 - A single binary with no dependencies.